 Tag Archives: Understanding emotion← Older posts Newer posts →

-That’s right!
-I have been working very hard on my book The emotional extremist’s user’s guide to handling cartoon elephants: How to solve elephantine emotional problems without getting lost, stuck, run over, chased, flattened, squished, or abandoned by your true cartoons. … Continue reading
+Click here for The Emotional Extremist’s Guide to Handling Cartoon Elephants: How to solve elephantine emotional problems without getting run over, chased, flattened, squished, or abandoned by your true cartoons.
+Here is a sneak preview of the book chapters: Part … Continue reading

 Have you ever had a conversation with someone that you really cared about that ended up with them saying something like: “I’m not good enough.”
 “I don’t deserve that.”
 “I’m not worth it.”
 As a recipient of this conversation, you … Continue reading